RickRe/ComputationalFinance/README.md

 # Sample code
-These code are picked from my course work for MSc Module "Foundations of Machine Learning" 2018
+These code were picked from my course work for MSc Module "Foundations of Machine Learning" 2018

 ### Classify two Guassian distributions